Bilinear biorthogonal expansions and the Dunkl kernel on the real line: The Dunkl kernel on the real line

-Generalized Gegenbauer polynomials and Neumann functions are the main ingredients to obtain the Dunkl analogue of Gegenbauer's expansion of the plane wave.
+Generalized Gegenbauer polynomials and Neumann functions are the main ingredients for obtaining the Dunkl analogue of Gegenbauer's expansion of the plane wave.
 To establish this result we need a relation between them.
 By using the notation

 (where $h_n^{(\beta,\alpha)}$ is given in~\eqref{eq:hC2n} and~\eqref{eq:hC2n1}), this relation is given in the following lemma that, moreover, can have independent interest: